How Do I Write the Best Job Descriptions?

 Often times, job descriptions do not accurately represent the actual job trying to be filled, nor does it represent the company hiring in an appealing matter.
-To do this well, give a high level overview.
-The simpler, the better as most readers are going to skim the description to start.
+To do this well, give a high-level overview.
+The simpler, the better.
+Most readers are going to skim the description to start.
 So, where to begin?
 First, introduce the company.

 Describing the Company

 Write in the company’s tone but consider approaching the listing as if you were describing the job to a friend.
 Readers will find it more relatable.
-Include details such as: company’s mission, culture and values.
+Include details such as the company’s mission, culture, and values.

 For example, is the company founder-led?
 Did the company start with two employees in an office in the garage?
 Potential employees want to know these things!
 This will help them feel connected to the company, increasing their desire to want to work for you.